catalyst-cloud/catalystcloud-docs/source/object-storage/api.rst

 ============

 You need valid EC2 credentials in order to interact with the S3 compatible API.
-You can obtain your EC2 credentials from the dashboard (under Access & Security, API Access), or using the command line tools:
+You can obtain your EC2 credentials from the dashboard (under Access & Security, API Access), or using the :ref:`OpenStack CLI <command-line-interface>`:

 .. code-block:: bash

-  keystone ec2-credentials-create
+  openstack ec2 credentials create

 If you are using boto to interact with the API, you need boto installed on your current Python environment.
 The example below illustrates how to install boto